minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-towels-on-rope.md

 ---
 Rope toy brings new elements to towel games.

-I put some kibbles inside three towels and I tied the towels onto a large rope toy.
+I put some kibble inside three towels and I tied the towels onto a large rope toy.
 You can use other treats as well but I recommend using dry treats with the towels.

-It took Miki about 3 minutes to get all the kibbles out.
+It took Miki about 3 minutes to get all the kibble out.

 ---